jamestlye/Ball-Catch-Device/README.md

 ## Notes

-Version 3 is Generation 1 - Version 3.
+Version 3 is Generation 2 - Version 1 (Upgraded from Generation 1 - Version 2, which was a different set of hardware).
 For the actual code that was sent to the Arduino, go to [bleuart_datamode.ino](https://github.com/jamestlye/Ball-Catch-Device/tree/master/Catch%20Sensor%20V3.0/bleuart_datamode)

 Other codes are test/prototype codes.